 \subsubsection{Forks}

 A \emph{fork} in a blockchain is the case when two different blocks extend the same block.
-Forks happen when two or more honest nodes publish blocks in temporal vicinity, close enough not to have heard of the other's blocks (due to network delay).
-Forks cause multiple possible valid blocks that can be extended.
-The adversary could also attempt to create a fork, privately or publicly, to compromise the protocol intentionally.
+The adversary may attempt to create a fork, privately or publicly, with the intention to compromise the protocol.
 These forks enable an adversary to double spend.
-An essential part of blockchain protocols is to ensure that these forks are resolved with increasing (preferably exponential) probability as the protocol executes, thus enabling relative finality with time.
+An essential part of blockchain protocols is to ensure that these forks are resolved quickly, enabling relative finality with time.